LAYAIraq/frontend-docs/docs/mixins/vue/routes.md

 Routes
 ===============
-This component is to inject properties for route dependent props
+This mixin is to inject properties for route dependent props

 ## Structure